ACruz-42/F24_Team1_CapstoneDemo/Reports/Conceptual-Design.md

 This power subsystem requires adequate power management and distribution of all hardware within the robot.
 Since we must power both the microcontroller and the motor subsystems, it would be wise to separate the power buses at a certain point so that neither subsystems connected to the power subsystem will interfere with each other, but work together towards a common goal.
 Based on last year’s SECON Modular-Based Robot, creating a power distribution circuit that isolates 2 batteries to power both subsystems we believe will be most optimal.
 For Specification 6 and 2-ii, the start button mentioned within the sensor section will be connected to the power subsystem.
 Once pressed, it will have both batteries provide sufficient voltage and current to both the motor and microcontroller, but will not start moving until 5 seconds after the button or LED receiver  is triggered.
 Similarly, Specification 7 refers to an Emergency Stop button that is required within the Game Rules.
 This E-Stop button will also be connected to the circuit.
 Once pressed, the circuit shall open the power bus to the motor while the bus to the microcontrollers will stay closed.
 Thus, giving the microcontroller power to process still, and cutting off all power to the motor for optimal safety while also saving critical data.

-#### Ethical, Professional, and Standards Considerations

-The Game Manual provided structures for the competition to follow IEEE guidelines and general electrical standards.
-Resources mentioned such as datasheets and procedures correlated with clean power transmission will be followed closely.
-For example, the E-stop mentioned in the rules are for the safety of the competitors, judges, and audience in the case of a motor malfunction.

 #### Resources

 At least 2 batteries are needed for this solution that follows the specifications and constraints.
 We may be able to salvage an older e-stop button used in past CAPSTONE projects and test to see if it works within the circuit.
 Further schematics and simulations will be displayed to better explain the power subsystem structure.